jfmartinz/ResourceHub/Data Science/readme.md

       <td> This Channel offers  complete tutorials of Various Analytical tools like MS Excel, Power BI, Tableau along with their applications, Project building.</td>
       </tr>
       <td> <a href="https://www.youtube.com/@careerfoundry/featured"> Career Foundry</a></td>
-      <td> Covers the entire portion of Data Science along with their application, projects, development. </td>
+      <td> Covers the entire portion of Data Science along with their application, projects, and development. </td>
       </tr>
   </table>

 ### Resources for Finding Datasets

-> These are valuable resources to find datasets for data science projects.
+> These are valuable resources for finding datasets for data science projects.
 They are listed below:

 <table width="100%">
       <tr>
-        <th>Resource</th>
+        <th>Resource Name</th>
         <th>Description</th>
       </tr>
        <tr>